 The National Judicial College of Australia (the NJCA) is an independent, not-for-profit entity, incorporated as a company limited by guarantee.
 Since its inception in 2002, the NJCA has designed, developed and delivered judicial education and training programs for Australian judicial officers across all court hierarchies and jurisdictions.

-Our programs are comprehensive, consistent, systematic, of the highest quality.
+Our programs are comprehensive, consistent, systematic, and of the highest quality.
 Central to our program design and evaluation process is the implementation of judicial education and training that is dynamic, able to respond to a uniquely changing and increasingly diverse Australian society and to developments in judicial responsibilities.
-We map contemporary judicial learning outcomes alongside the development of programs that focus on nationally consistent training to harness the judiciary’s confluence of interests.
+We constantly map contemporary judicial learning outcomes alongside the development of programs to ensure the focus is on nationally consistent training programs that harness the confluence of interests of an integrated Australian judiciary.

 Judicial education is essential to the effective administration of justice and in turn, the preservation of public confidence in our courts.
 Judicial education supports judicial independence, fosters discourse, strengthens the operation of the judicial function, judicial reasoning, decision making and judgment writing.